How to Translate Divi Sites using TranslatePress

 For this tutorial, we’ll choose one of Divi’s many premade layouts as it will provide lots of example content for us to translate.
 You can also build your content from scratch, though – it’s totally up to you:

-Divi comes with over a thousand pre-built templates, along with 137 dedicated “Layout Packs”, which are basically a themed set of templates for a specific website niche.
+Divi comes with over two thousand pre-built templates, along with 342 dedicated “Layout Packs”, which are basically a themed set of templates for a specific website niche.

-After importing the homepage template from one of the restaurant website layout packs, here’s what our Divi site looks like:
+After importing the homepage template from one of the electrical services website layout packs and customizing it a bit, here’s what our Divi site looks like:

 Feel free to customize any of the content and rearrange it as needed using Divi’s drag-and-drop interface – no matter what elements you add with Divi, you’ll be able to translate everything with TranslatePress in the next steps.